Tiff and Tom's Rabbitry

 Picture

-Did you know domestic rabbits can jump up to 3ft. and can run up to 35 mph?
-They can also be trained to answer to their name, do tricks, and use the litter box.
-Rabbits are curious creatures and thrive with proper mental stimulation and interaction with others.
+Did you know that domestic rabbits can jump up to 3ft. and can run up to 35 mph?
+They can also be trained to answer to their name, come when called, do tricks, run agility courses, respond to commands, and use the litter box when given enough space to live.
+As naturally curious creatures they thrive with proper mental stimulation and interaction with others.
+Educating yourself about their specific needs is an important part of deciding whether or not you should pursue adoption.

 How do I Prepare for a Rabbit?